Frequently Asked Questions About Lip Reduction

 5. What should I expect postoperatively?

-6. When will the stitches be removed and does this hurt?
+6. When will the stitches be removed?

 7. When will I see the results?